Start Date

 Psychology and the Online World

 The world has experienced an enormous explosion of activity that takes place in digital environments.
-This includes the Internet, intranets, gaming platforms and peer to peer phone communication (e.g. SMS).
+This includes the Internet, intranets, gaming platforms and peer-to-peer phone communication (e.g. SMS).
 The effects of online communications are widely debated as concerns about hacking, trolling, bullying, scamming, online addiction are appearing on a daily basis.

 BEHV 1010